USS Comte de Grasse: 1990s

 One of the highlights of Comte de Grasse's deployment, was her participation in Grasse Day on 19 October 1992.
 On the occasion, which honors the French Admiral Francois-Joseph Paul, Comte de Grasse, the officers and crew of the ship took part in ceremonies in Grasse and Bar sur Loup, France.
 In commemorating the day, which is built on and symbolized by Franco-American friendship, the town of Grasse adopted the warship Comte de Grasse, and proclaimed the town's populace as sponsors of Comte de Grasse.

 From 18 January to 15 February 1993, Comte de Grasse took part in Operation Sea Signal in the Caribbean Sea.
 Then from 3 to 25 May, she conducted counter drug operations in the Caribbean.
 She spent time dry docked in August, then participated in COMPTUEX, in the Caribbean Sea from 19 to 22 October, before finishing off the year with a fleet exercise in the Cherry Point operations area from 1 to 15 December.

 On 12 January 1994, the ship's port main reduction gear was discovered to have been sabotaged, resulting in a delay in its deployment and $600,000 in damage ($ today).
 It finally got underway for its Mediterranean deployment on 5 February.
 She conducted operations in the Southern Adriatic in support of Operation Sharp Guard and returned home on 24 June.
 From 6 September until 1 October, Comte de Grasse took part in Operations Support/Uphold/Restore Democracy in the Haitian operations area.

 1995 saw Comte de Grasse take part in CART II, from 7 to 16 January; in COMPTUEX in the Caribbean from 24 April to 14 May; then from 1 July until 3 December, in UNITAS XXXVI-95.
 UNITAS 95 included operations and port calls in Puerto Rico, Venezuela, Colombia, Ecuador, Peru, Chile, Argentina, Uruguay and Brazil.

 From 24 February to 12 March 1996, Comte de Grasse conducted counter drug operations in the Caribbean Sea.

 In 1997, she took part in SPONTEX 97–1, from 4 March to 10 April.
 Then she took part in INDEX 97-3 from 9 to 16 May in the Puerto Rican operations area.
-Comte de Grasse then took part in UNITAS XXXVIII-97 form 1 July to 26 November 1997.
+Comte de Grasse then took part in UNITAS XXXVIII-97 from 1 July to 26 November 1997.